ashco/solitaire/README.md

 This project was the result of General Assembly's Web Development Immersive Unit 1 project to build a game using what we had learned in the course so far.
 It served as a great way to understand how Javascript can be used to create a product through small and specific funcitons.
 I ran into many challenges and subsequent eureka moments during this game's week long development.

+## UPDATE (Jan 19, 2020)

+Came back and gave this app a fresh coat of paint, so it is playing and looking much better now.
+It is still written in plain ol' JS and I'm dealing with the codebase of a 1 week old developer, so I can't make miracles out of it :P.

 ### Biggest Issues

 My biggest challange slapped me on the face on Day 5 when I realized the ability to move multiple cards at once (my final requirement before hitting MVP) would require very different logic to accomplish.
 After climbing out of GA's communal pit of dispair I ended up re-whiteboarding everything and making my code much cleaner and workable.
 A valuable lesson was learned and I will never ever ever put off fully thinking through how to solve a difficult problem just because it seems hard.